tensorchord/envd-docs/docs/ide/ide.md

-# Connect to envd Environment
+# Connecting to envd Environment

 Here we use the example at [envd/examples/mnist](https://github.com/tensorchord/envd/tree/main/examples/mnist).